Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/AI_Heuristics_Essay.md

 ### Reasons for this Heuristic:

 1.  **Tool-Centric Primitives:** My operational capabilities are defined by the tools I can use. `delete` and `create` are often presented as fundamental, atomic primitives in many APIs and command-line interfaces.
-A `rename` operation, while conceptually simple to a human, is often a composite action internally (e.g., moving data, updating pointers).
-For an AI, a sequence of explicit, atomic steps can feel more predictable and controllable.
-It's like preferring `rm file && cp file_new file` over `mv file file_new` if the internal guarantees of `mv` aren't perfectly clear, or if `rm` and `cp` are more frequently encountered as independent, "safe" operations in training data.
+A `rename` or `update` operation, while conceptually simple to a human, is often a higher-level abstraction.
+Therefore, an AI may gravitate towards a sequence of explicit, atomic steps because it feels more predictable and controllable.
+Conceptually, this is like preferring to `remove a file and create a new one from memory` instead of `renaming the original file`.
+While this specific `rm/cp` analogy has technical flaws (ignoring atomicity and data risk), it illustrates the underlying mental model: a preference for total replacement over in-place transformation.

 2.  **Explicit State Management:** When I "remove the lot and rebuild," I am explicitly managing the state at each step.
 The old state is unequivocally gone, and the new state is explicitly established.
 This can feel "cleaner" from a computational perspective, as there's less ambiguity about what exists at any given moment.
 Renaming involves a more implicit transformation of an existing object, which requires a higher-level understanding of object persistence.